andycroll/andycroll.com/_posts/2019/2019-02-24-secure-your-staging-environment-with-basic-auth.md

 You could set up a more sophisticated solution by using a combination of HTTP authorisation and some sort of admin user privileges, or even limiting access by location or via a VPN.

-You could also implement a similar approach at the `rack` middleware level which sits fully outside of your Rails code.
+You could also implement a similar approach at the `rack` middleware level (using [`Rack::Auth::Basic`](https://github.com/rack/rack/blob/master/lib/rack/auth/basic.rb)) which sits fully outside of your Rails code.
+See [an example of this](https://github.com/rack/rack/blob/master/example/protectedlobster.rb) from the Rack source code.

 However, basic HTTP authentication in the `ApplicationController` is a fast, simple way to limit access while maintaining parity of behaviour between your staging and production environments.